UC-Davis-molecular-computing/scadnano/README.md

 See the [Python scripting documentation](https://web.cs.ucdavis.edu/~doty/scadnano/docs/#scadnano.scadnano.Helix.grid_position) for more detail about the meaning of these positions.
 Helices without a grid have a *position*, a six-real-number vector describing their *x*, *y*, *z* positions, as well as *pitch*, *roll*, and *yaw*, but this feature is currently
 [not well-supported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/39).
 The position of helices in the main view depends on the grid position if a grid is used, and on the position otherwise.
+(Each grid position is essentially interpreted as a position with *pitch* = *roll* = *yaw* = 0.)
 They are listed from top to bottom in the order they appear in the sequence (unless the property *helices_view_order* is specified in the design to display them in a different order, though currently this can only be done in the scripting library).
-Currently they are spaced equally apart, though this will be [generalized](https://github.com/UC-Davis-molecular-computing/scadnano/issues/15) soon.

 Each strand is defined primarily by an ordered list of *substrands*.
 Each substrand is either a single-stranded *loopout* not associated to any helix, or it is a *bound substrand*: a region of the strand that is contiguous on a single helix.